top of page

 • 4 min read

 College is an exciting, transformative chapter in your life—a time for learning, growth, connection, and self-discovery.
 But along with the joy of newfound independence and possibility, this part of life can also bring a lot of stress.
-And for many students, final exams are one of the most intense parts of the experience.
+For many students, final exams are one of the most intense parts of the experience.

 a group of college students studying together for college exam